-On-programme (typically 42 months) Training to develop the occupation standard's knowledge, skills and behaviours (KSBs). (typically 12 monato) Training for English and mathematics level 2, if required Completion of appropriate qualification(s) relevant to the apprentice's sector mandated on the occupational standard.
-Preparation of portfolio of evidence.
-End-point assessment gateway Employer is satisfied the apprentice is consistently working at, or above, the level of the occupational standard. garenaj Achieved English and mathematics level 2, as a minimum All apprentices must achieve the following qualifications mandated in the occupational standard: Level 4 Higher National Certificate in Engineering or Level 4 Higher National Certificate in Manufacturing Operations (note the Engineering Manufacturing Apprenticeship is available to all sectors within the Engineering and Manufacturing route and this is the only mandated qualification required for apprentices outside of the Aerospace sector) For the Aerospace sector only, apprentices must also achieve the following qualifications mandated in the occupational standard: EAL Level 2 Diploma in Aerospace and Aviation Engineering (Foundation Competence) EAL Level 4 Diploma in Engineering and Advanced Manufacturing (Development Competence) All apprentices must prepare and submit a portfolio of evidence to support the professional discussion.
+On-programme (typically 42 months) Training to develop the occupation standard's knowledge, skills and behaviours (KSBs). (specially 12 monato) The apprentice must complete training towards English and maths qualifications in line with the apprenticeship funding rules.
+Completion of appropriate qualification(s) relevant to the apprentice's sector mandated on the occupational standard.
+Preparation of the portfolio of evidence.
+End-point assessment gateway Employer is satisfied the apprentice is consistently working at, or above, the level of the occupational standard.
+The apprentice must have achieved English and maths qualifications in line with the apprenticeship funding rules.
+All apprentices must achieve the following qualifications mandated in the occupational standard: L4 HNC in Engineering or Manufacturing disciplines that fully align with the KSBs of the standard (note the Engineering Manufacturing Apprenticeship is available to all sectors within the Engineering and Manufacturing route and this is the only mandated qualification required for apprentices outside of the Aerospace sector) For the Aerospace sector only, apprentices must also achieve the following qualifications mandated in the occupational standard: EAL Level 2 Diploma in Aerospace and Aviation Engineering (Foundation Competence) EAL Level 4 Diploma in Engineering and Advanced Manufacturing (Development Competence) All apprentices must prepare and submit a portfolio of evidence to support the professional discussion.
 Standard Operating Procedures (SOP's) must be provided, by the employer, to support the observation with questioning.
-End-point assessment Assessment method 1: Observation with questioning (which will typically take With the following grades: three months) • fail • pass
+End-point assessment Assessment method 1: Observation with questioning (which will typically take With the following grades: three months) • fail

+• pass

-Assessment method 2: Professional discussion supported by portfolio of evidence
+Assessment method 2: Professional discussion supported by a portfolio of evidence

 With the following grades:

 failpassdistinction

-Overall EPA/apprenticeship grade:
+Overall EPA and apprenticeship grade:

 failpassdistinction

 Professional recognition Aligns with recognition as Engineering Technician (EngTech) by:

 Institute of Engineering and Technology (IET) Institute of Mechanical Engineers (IMechE) Royal Aeronautical Society